 Bill’s retirement income is fixed at $50,000 a year.
-Meanwhile, Jill has the same $50,000 a year in retirement income, but her retirement income strategy adjusts each year for inflation.
+Meanwhile, Jill has the same $50,000 yearly in retirement income, but her retirement income strategy adjusts yearly for inflation.

 If we assume that inflation is a constant 3% a year in retirement, it doesn’t take long to start seeing changes in Bill and Jill’s standard of living.

 After just five years, Jill can purchase the same number of goods and services as before.
 However, Bill has already started to make adjustments.
-His purchasing power has decreased 14%.
-After 10 years, Jill is still looking good, but Bill’s purchasing power has eroded by 25%.
+His purchasing power has decreased by 14%.
+After ten years, Jill is still looking good, but Bill’s purchasing power has eroded by 25%.

 Fast forward 20 years.

-Jill is still living the same lifestyle while Bill’s purchasing power is down 44%.
+Jill still lives the same lifestyle, while Bill’s purchasing power is down 44%.
 In other words, after 20 years, by not adjusting his income for inflation, Bill’s $50,000 has the same purchasing power as $27,000.
 Meanwhile, Jill’s income has increased to $90,000 to maintain the same purchasing power as her original $50,000.

 Luckily, we can discuss ways various insurance products and financial strategies can help account for inflation in your retirement income strategy.